 Below this introduction is the history page for the historic website of the GPS Signal Science Division

-of the Collaborative Research Centre for Satellite Systems, the CRCSS.
+of the Cooperative Research Centre for Satellite Systems, the CRCSS.
 This Centre was directed by

 Dr Elizabeth Essex-Cohen of La Trobe University, with much GPS and ionospheric research being undertaken